miladrahimi/phpcontainer/README.md

 Well, let's check what will the container do!
 The container is supposed to create an instance of Notifier.
 The Notifier constructor has some arguments, it's ok!
-The first argument is MailInterface and it is already bound to MailTrap so the container will inject an instance of MailTrap.
+The first argument is MailInterface, and it is already bound to MailTrap, so the container will inject an instance of MailTrap.
-The second argument is SMS class, it's not bound to any implementation but it's insatiable so the container instantiates and passes an instance of it.
+The second argument is SMS class, it's not bound to any implementation, but it's insatiable, so the container instantiates and passes an instance of it.
-The last argument is a primitive variable and has a default value so the container passes the same default value.
+The last argument is a primitive variable and has a default value, so the container passes the same default value.

 Constructor auto-injection is also available for implicit bindings.